 Instant access savings accounts give you the flexibility to save money in an account which attracts a good rate of interest while allowing you the freedom to access your funds on demand without penalties or restrictions.

-Because of the flexibility easy access savings accounts offer, the rate of interest paid on instant access savings tends to be slightly lower than on fixed term or notice accounts.
+Because of the flexibility easy access savings accounts offer, the rate of interest paid on them tends to be slightly lower than on fixed term or notice accounts.

 However, if you're savvy about looking for the best instant access savings accounts and are willing to move your money around in return for the best instant access savings accounts rates, it is still possible to get a good return but you do need to stay on your toes.

-Many instant access bank accounts advertise attractive savings accounts interest rates to entice new customers, but lower the rate shortly after so that it's no where near as competitive as the best instant access savings account available.
-As such when you're looking for a new easy access savings account you need to check whether the account's interest rate is fixed or variable before you open it.
+Many instant access bank accounts advertise attractive savings accounts interest rates to entice new customers, but lower the rate shortly after so that it's nowhere near as competitive as the best instant access savings account available.
+As such when you're looking for a new savings account you need to check whether the account's interest rate is fixed or variable before you open it.

 Regardless you should keep an eye on the rate you're earning and see how it compares to the top 10 instant access savings accounts on the market.
-As soon as you find that you could earn more interest elsewhere it's time to switch to the best easy access savings account you can find that suits your circumstances - with an instant access saving account you have the flexibility to do this as and when you like.
+As soon as you find that you could earn more interest elsewhere it's time to switch- with an instant access saving account you have the flexibility to do this as and when you like.

 You should also keep an eye out for interest bonuses.
 These will inflate the return you get on your easy access savings for a number of months.
 After this time, the interest rate will drop and what was a high interest savings account will become mediocre.
 Once this happens it makes sense to move your money to a more profitable home.